itaru2622/bluesky-selfhost-env/README.md

 # 4) check your configuration, from the point of view of ops.
 make echo

-# 5) generate passwords for bluesky containers, and check those value:
+# 5) generate secrets for bluesky containers, and check those value:
-make genPass
+make genSecrets

 ## install make command as below, if you don't have yet.
 apt install -y make